Comadreja/js-for-gamedev/en/02-javascript/02-ejercicios/index.md

 scale(p, 10);
 ```

-Got to admit it though, writing so much is a royal pain.
+Though we have to admit, writing so much is a royal pain.

 **7. Computed properties to the rescue.**